-Parameters recommended for routine monitoring are based on input requirements of the EFDC model along with input from UNRBA member organizations (Table 3).
+Parameters for routine monitoring are based on the requirements of the EFDC model along with input from UNRBA member organizations (Table 4).
 In addition to the standard field parameters and lab analyses for nutrients, TSS, TOC, and chlorophyll a, a few additional parameters have been identified for collection and are described below.